08 Jun What is Fundraising? The Answer is Surprising

 - Do you need more?
 Do it again.
 Make fundraising such a natural part of your everyday operations that you can’t help but ask for money when you do what you do.
 Don’t separate out money as some weird, gross anomaly that has nothing to do with what you do.
 (If you catch yourself doing that, you have problem #2, above.)

 Here are some ideas for how to accept money in ways that are ethical and bring you joy:

 - Do you like people?
 You can ask people for money.
-There are about a thousand ways to do this; ask us for ideas or see the Grassroots Fundraising Journal archive and type in the keyword “individuals.”
+There are about a thousand ways to do this.
+Here are some.

 - Do you like stuff?
 You can make, buy, sell, trade, or auction stuff.
 It can be beautiful fancy expensive stuff or easy-to-produce, simple, useful stuff.
 Your profits may not be tax-deductible if you sell stuff that has nothing to do with your nonprofit’s mission.
 We can help you figure this out.